PlumpMath/spring-classloader-ejb-access/README.md

 </bean>
 ```

-### External libraries needed to connect to remote WebSphre Application Server
+### External libraries needed to connect to remote WebSphere Application Server

 For use witch WAS you still need some jar's from IBM (it's probably WAS version dependent).
 Usually these will suffice:
 - bootstrap.jar